Arif Erdem: Club career

 Erdem played for Zeytinburnuspor before signing his first professional contract with Galatasaray on 1 June 1991.
 He made 29 total appearances in his first season with the club, scoring four goals.
 Erdem made fewer appearances the following season, providing four goals in 18 appearances as the club achieved a domestic treble (Süper Lig, Turkish Cup, and Turkish Super Cup).
 The next season, 1993–94, was Erdem's most successful to date.
 His nine goals in the league helped Galatasaray earn another league title.
 Erdem finished his first stint with Galatasaray after winning the 1999–2000 UEFA Cup, totaling six league titles, four cup titles, and four other cup titles.

 Erdem left Galatasaray for Real Sociedad at the start of the 2000–01.
 However, he regretted joining the club, saying "the only thing I wanted was to move to a European team...
 I didn't even think about it, I signed the first offer I received."
 Erdem was plagued by injuries during his tenure, and he left the Spanish club after six months, scoring one goal in two appearances.
-He signed with Galatasaray on 14 November 2000.
+He returned with Galatasaray on 14 November 2000.
 The following season, Erdem won the Gol Kralı award, an award given to the top scorer of the Süper Lig, en route to his seventh league title with the club.
 Erdem closed out his professional career with a Turkish Cup win in 2004–05.

 International career

 Erdem began his international career with the Turkey U21 national team in 1991, scoring one goal in 10 caps.
 He participated in the Akdeniz Cup with the Turkish Olympic team in 1993, and earned his first senior team cap in 1994.
 Two years later, Turkey qualified for Euro 1996.
 He was called up, but Turkey didn't achieve any points.

 An exceptional moment of his international career came during the UEFA Euro 2000 qualification, he netted three times within three minutes against Northern Ireland.
 Turkey qualified and Erdem was included in squad.
 He was a significant part of the team, especially in a winning clash against co-host Belgium.
 During the match, he was fouled many times and caused a red card for Filip De Wilde.
 Turkey qualified to the next round, but lost to Portugal.
-Erdem didn't score a penalty in the 46th minute.
+Erdem missed a penalty in the 46th minute.
 He took a part at 2002 FIFA World Cup as well, but he didn't play much.
 His senior international career lasted from 1994 to 2003, where he scored 11 goals in 60 appearances.